 Next on the list is Jaws Corner.
 A man-only square where locals come together to hang out and play games.
 Because of this, we just quickly passed together with our guide, because we felt out of place straight away.
 No girls allowed.

 Lastly, enter the old fort.
 The oldest building of Stone Town and seen as a massive tourist attraction.
-It is now seen as a cultural center and you’ll find several tourist stalls.
+It is now seen as a cultural centre and you’ll find several tourist stalls.